discordjs/discord.js/docs/docs_client.rst

 messageDeleted
 ~~~~~~~~~~~~~~

-Emitted when a message has been deleted and the Client finds out, supplies a Message_ object IF available.
+Emitted when a message has been deleted and the Client finds out, supplies a Message_ object IF available, and a Channel_ object.

 messageUpdated
 ~~~~~~~~~~~~~~